 How is it that a business school so small has made an impact so big?

-- Rankings that have been on the rise for several years and are now poised to break the Top 10
+- Rankings that have been on the rise for several years and have broken the Top 10.

 Amidst the velocity of results, our vision remains linked to Carnegie Mellon University, the academic conservatory where the hard sciences work alongside the creative arts to produce a workmanship admired (and often replicated) by global peers, lawmakers, researchers and corporate leaders.

 Today, we are recognized as among the world’s most innovative business schools, with particular focus on research and teaching in the areas of organizational behavior, finance, entrepreneurship, economics, marketing and operations and operations research.